AHaskins24/Capstone/README.md

 Conclusion

-This data analytics project aims to provide actionable insights for businesses, policymakers, and emergency response organizations, contributing to more effective strategies for supporting and rebuilding communities in the aftermath of natural disasters.
+This data analytics project aims to provide actionable insights for businesses, contributing to more effective strategies for supporting communities in the aftermath of Covid.
 By analyzing the relationship between stress and consumer buying behavior, we can better understand the impacts of COVID-19 and other stressors on consumer spending patterns.